bigdata-i523/hid334/project/README.md

 ## Required Packages
 This application should require minimal user intervention to get up and running.
 In the `code` folder (https://github.com/bigdata-i523/hid334/tree/master/project/code), there is a `Makefile` that the user can run from the command line to install the necessary dependencies.
 The setup assumes a minimally set up Raspberry Pi to execute the program.
 However, the user should have `sudo` installed to run the make file.
 If this has not yet been done, please follow the few steps here (https://www.privateinternetaccess.com/forum/discussion/18063/debian-8-1-0-jessie-sudo-fix-not-installed-by-default) to install `sudo` before running the `Makefile`.

 **Please try to be patient in running the `Makefile` as several dependencies need to be installed for the GUI package, Kivy, to run properly.
-Additionally, please bear with it as the application loads as a whole and individual websites. **
+Additionally, please bear with it as the application loads as a whole, individual websites and when refreshing locations. **

 ### References for Required Packages
 Packages needed outside of Python's standard library: